familiar-earth/earthkam/ek_winter/ek_winter_2012/readme.txt

   IV.
 Format of Source Code, A simple Perl style sheet

 I. A Quick Introduction

   This readme attempts to give an introduction and overview to current EarthKAM system.
 The purpose of this document is to serve as a guide to working on/with the source code of EarthKAM.

   The EarthKAM image correction process has been worked on by many students now.
   From here on out this readme should be included with the source code.
 This document is in no way a substitution for reading the source code.
 It only serves as a primer and a reference when needed.

 II.
 Description of EarthKAM files

   II.A constants.pm

+    Module to hold constants for other Perl modules.

   II.B create_GoogleEarthOverlays.pl

   II.C DataGet.pm
   II.D db_test.pl
   II.E distance_calc.pl